trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>You have configured an RSA key login but your server show <code>Server refused our key</code> as expected.
 Where will you look for the cause of the problem?</b></summary><br>

+Commonly, this can happen if either the public key authentication or specific cryptographic mechanisms are disabled in the sshd_config.
+The problem is becoming prevalent in 2021 as RSA keys are quickly getting phased-out in favor of DH or EC keys.

+The other common reason for public keys not working are missing/inaccessible or overly-accessible ~/.ssh/authorized_keys file.
+This file should be readable by sshd daemon, but is required to have the `600` permissions.

 **Server side**

 Setting `LogLevel VERBOSE` in file `/etc/ssh/sshd_config` is probably what you need, although there are higher levels: